brain-score/language/SCORING_FLOW.md

 ## Overview

 This document explains the complete scoring flow for the Brain-Score language domain.
-The system uses an orchestration workflow to automatically score language models on benchmarks when plugins (models or benchmarks) are submitted via pull requests.
+The system uses a two-phase workflow architecture to automatically score language models on benchmarks when plugins (models or benchmarks) are submitted via pull requests.

+### Two-Phase Architecture

+The workflow system is split into two complementary workflows:

+1. **Mutation Workflow** (`plugin_submission_mutate.yml`): Handles repository mutations (metadata generation, layer mapping) and commits changes to the PR branch, then terminates
+2. **Orchestration Workflow** (`plugin_submission_orchestrator.yml`): Handles downstream orchestration (automerge, post-merge scoring, notifications) and assumes the PR is structurally complete

+This design respects GitHub Actions' non-reentrancy model, where workflows cannot retrigger themselves when they push commits to the same PR branch.
+The mutation workflow commits changes and terminates, then the commit triggers a `synchronize` event that starts a fresh orchestrator workflow run.

 ## High-Level Flow

 ```
 PR Created/Updated
     ↓
-[Orchestrator Workflow]
+[Phase 1: Mutation Workflow]
     ├─→ Detect Changes
-    ├─→ Validate PR (pre-merge)
+    ├─→ Validate PR (minimal validation)
     ├─→ Update Existing Metadata (if metadata-only changes)
     ├─→ Generate Metadata (if new plugins without metadata.yml)
     ├─→ Layer Mapping (if new models, vision only - skipped for language)
+    └─→ Commit and Push → Workflow terminates
+        ↓
+    [Commit triggers synchronize event]
+        ↓
+[Phase 2: Orchestration Workflow]
+    ├─→ Detect Changes (re-run on normalized PR)
+    ├─→ Validate PR (full validation)
     ├─→ Auto-merge (if approved)
     └─→ Post-Merge Scoring (after merge)
         └─→ Jenkins Scoring Job